AmoDinho/testing-masterclass/README.md

 This might seem all over the place what this is how we are going to do it:

 * create webpack config from scratch.
-* Install React and Vue.
+* Install React.
+* Create a simple Use Case to interact with the Root Insurance API.
-* create simple unit tests for both.
+* create simple unit tests.

 Step 1